igops/ngrok-skip-browser-warning/README.md

-A simple HTTP forward proxy for bypassing browser warning of Ngrok.
+A simple HTTPS forward proxy for bypassing browser warning of Ngrok.
 Full support of SSL (free certificates included!), WebSocket, SSE and CORS.

 **Prerequisites:**
 - Somebody has sent you a link to an Ngrok endpoint, but it returns a warning page instead of the expected content